apache/cloudstack-documentation/source/adminguide/ui.rst

 - Purple: #722ED1

 Contextual help documentation URLs can be customized with the help of `docBase` and `docHelpMappings` properties.
 To override a particular documentation URL, a mapping can be added for the URL path in the config.
-Any documentation URL is formed by combining docBase URL base and a path set in the source code.
+A documentation URL is formed by combining the `docBase` URL base and a path set in the source code.
 Adding a mapping for any particular path in the configuration will result in generating documetation URL with overridden path.

 Below example shows configuration changes for custom documentation help URLs: